fylgja/site/src/features/rtl.md

 In case you need something to be in a LTR direction.
 No mather the language or direction.

-Set the `dir="ltr"` on the html element where you need this behavior.
-Or use the CSS property `direction: ltr;`
+Set the `dir="ltr"` on the html element where you need this behavior or use the CSS property `direction: ltr;`